liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 What are the fundamentals that every Liferay developer should know?

-1. It’s Open Source and puts a strong emphasis on following standards, instead of reinventing the wheel.
+1. It's Open Source and puts a strong emphasis on following standards, instead of reinventing the wheel.
-2. It’s based on JavaEE and heavily leverages OSGi and several other popular technologies for the Java Platform.
+2. It's based on JavaEE and heavily leverages OSGi and several other popular technologies for the Java Platform.
 3. It is based on a modular architecture and facilitates following a modular development paradigm for your own projects.